gitlabhq/gitlabhq/doc/ci/merge_request_pipelines/index.md

 Pipelines invalidated through failures are immediately canceled and requeued.

 CAUTION: **Warning:**
-At this moment, each merge train can generate a merge ref and run a pipeline **one at a time** due to a technical challenge.
-We have [an issue](https://gitlab.com/gitlab-org/gitlab-ee/issues/11222) to tackle this problem to make the pipelines for merged results run in parallel.
+At the moment, each merge train can generate a merge ref and run a pipeline **one at a time**.
+We plan to make the pipelines for merged results [run in parallel](https://gitlab.com/gitlab-org/gitlab-ee/issues/11222) in a future release.

 ### Enabling Merge Trains